-- All documents must be retained for three years following the completion of a renovation. - Records that must be retained include: - Reports certifying that lead-based paint is not present. - Records relating to the distribution of the lead pamphlet. - Any signed and dated statements received from owner-occupants documenting that the requirements do not apply (i.e., there is no child under age 6 or no pregnant woman who resides at the home, and it is not a child-occupied facility). - Documentation of compliance with the requirements of the Lead-Based Paint Renovation, Repair, and Painting Program (EPA has prepared a sample form that is available at www.epa.gov/lead/pubs/samplechecklist.pdf).
+- All documents must be retained for three years following the completion of a renovation. - Records that must be retained include: - Reports certifying that lead-based paint is not present. - Records relating to the distribution of the lead pamphlet. - Documentation of compliance with the requirements of the Lead-Based Paint Renovation, Repair, and Painting Program.
+This information must also be given to the owner and, if different, the occupant of the housing or unit that was renovated (EPA has prepared a sample form that is available at www.epa.gov/lead/pubs/samplechecklist.pdf).